 You could always just choose a pre-made template that best suits your purposes.

-But to learn how to create an email newsletter you need to know what goes into one, top to bottom.
+But to learn how to create an internal company newsletter you need to know what goes into one, top to bottom.

-Name your email template something descriptive so you can easily find it later.
+After creating your email newsletter template, name it something descriptive so you can easily find it later.
 Is your template part of a series?
 Be sure to create a sequential label so you can sort and locate your templates.

 Set the content area width of your email template to at least 800 pixels.
 This way you’ll have plenty of space to work and your content won’t be bunched together.
 Simply adjust the content area width slider in the Settings tab: